Anusara School of Hatha Yoga: Founder

 John Friend (born May 30, 1959) started practicing yoga postures as shown in the book Integral Yoga Hatha by Swami Satchidananda at age 13.
 He lived in Ohio until 19 years old, and then moved to Texas.
 Before becoming a yoga teacher, Friend worked as a financial analyst until he quit in 1986 to teach yoga full-time.
-In the years following he traveled to California to study with Judith Lasater, and began to focus on Iyengar yoga.
-Friend was a popular teacher in the Iyengar style and, during the 1990s, served on the board of the Iyengar Yoga Organization for four years before leaving to found Anusara, Inc. in 1997.
-Since 2012, Friend has had no role in Anusara nor the training and certifying of teachers in the Anusara School of Hatha Yoga.
+In the years following he traveled to California to study with Judith Lasater, and began to focus on Iyengar Yoga.
+Friend taught in the Iyengar style and, during the 1990s, served on the board of the Iyengar Yoga Organization for four years.

+Style of yoga

+Friend set up Anusara in 1997 as a style of hatha yoga intended to combine what he called Shiva-Shakti Tantra and his own "Universal Principles of [bodily] Alignment".
+It grew to have some 1,000 trained yoga teachers and to be taught in 70 countries in the Americas, Europe, Asia, Africa, and Australasia.
+Its ethical guidelines followed the yamas and niyamas of the Yoga Sutras, including brahmacharya, sexual restraint.

-2012 scandal and exit from Anusara
+2012 scandal

 In February 2012 an anonymous author published online accusations against Friend.
 The allegations accused Friend of being associated with a Wiccan coven made up of Anusara teachers and employees, and that Friend engaged in sexual relations with women in the coven, several of whom were married.
 Friend was also accused of de-funding employees' benefits plans without notifying them, and for arranging delivery of marijuana shipped for his own use to Anusara's main office.
-Friend soon announced his resignation as officer and director of Anusara Inc. In September 2012, Friend returned to teaching a set hatha yoga sequence of 108 asanas called "The Roots" based on Anusara's Universal Principles of Alignment.
+Friend soon announced his resignation as officer and director of Anusara Inc. In September 2012, Friend began independently teaching a set hatha yoga sequence of 108 asanas called "The Roots" based on Anusara's "Universal Principles of Alignment".

+On the authority crisis in 2012, Anusara lost "virtually all its high-profile teachers" including Desiree Rumbaugh, Sianna Sherman, Elena Brower, Darren Rhodes, Amy Ippolti, and Christina Sell.
+Theodora Wildcroft left guru-led yoga altogether, instead propounding post-lineage yoga.

+Later practice

+As of 2026, Anusara Yoga describes itself as "A modern methodology to teach yoga, Anusara brings spirit and grace into practice around the world", stating that it is "a people-centered, teacher-led, global yoga organization".
+It continues to advocate the "Universal Principles of Alignment".
+It states that its teachers "guarantee that students are honored as unique individuals and are encouraged to safely explore poses that challenge and transform."